csalcedo001/eda_quad_tree/README.md

 python3 process_image_input.py <image_path> data/rgb/test.in
 ./bin/compress data/compressed/test.dat <threshold> < data/rgb/test.in
 ```

-For an example compression run `./compress.sh`, which takes a sample image from the data directory and compresses it with a threshold of 100.
-The results are shown below.
+Trees saved on the default location shown above can be decompressed easily by executing `./decompress.sh`.
+For an example compression run `./compress.sh`, which compresses a sample image with a threshold of 100.
+Both the original and reconstructed images are shown below.

 ##### Original image